 Unfortunately for Shimano, their power meters’ reputation is not as positive due to issues with accuracy and reliability.
 Watch the following videos for more info.

 On the other hand, SRAM uses Quarq power meters, which are known for their accuracy and reliability.
-So, unless you plan on using a third-party meter, such as the Favero Assioma pedals, SRAM clearly wins here (also in terms of price).
+So, unless you plan to use a third-party meter, such as the Favero Assioma pedals, SRAM clearly wins here (also in terms of price).

 Appearance

 Appearance is highly subjective, but I decided to include it anyway.
-Below are some examples of what the cranksets of both groups look like.
+Below are examples of the cranksets for both groups.

 Shimano wins for me.
 How about you?